peoplesoftninja/DevOpsBasics/README.md

 npm_test.dependsOn npmInstall
 npm_build.dependsOn npmInstall
 ```
-* Step 4: Run `./gradlew build` this will create the dist folder which will have trainSchedule.zip
+* Step 9: Run `./gradlew build` this will create the dist folder which will have trainSchedule.zip
-* Step 5: Git add,commit,push
+* Step 10: Git add,commit,push

-* If we clone a new project which has ./gradlew file then we dont' have to install gradle, we can just use the above command and it will take care of itself.
+* If we clone a new project which has ./gradlew file then we don't have to install gradle, we can just use the above command and it will take care of itself.
 But it is important to have java installed.

 # Continous Integration